CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Experiments

 In order to validate the significance of conditional fusion, we perform an ablation study, focusing on the transductive and leave-drug-out HSA benchmarks.
-The study comprises two main experiments:
+The study is comprised of two main experiments:

-\begin{itemize} \item \textit{Without conditioning}: This experiment aims to assess the impact of conditioning on the context in the fusion component.
-We substitute the Context Propagation module in CongFu with a cross-attention module.
+\begin{itemize} \item \textit{Without conditioning}: The aim of this experiment is to assess the impact of conditioning on the context in the fusion component.
+We substitute the \textit{Context Propagation} module in CongFu with a cross-attention module.
 In this module, all nodes of $\mathcal{G}_A$ and $\mathcal{G}_B$ are interconnected through a bipartite graph, and information exchange is facilitated via a GAT as implemented in the intra-view of DSN-DDI.
-While this approach enables information sharing between the two graphs, it does not account for the conditioning (context) between them.
+While this approach enables information sharing between the two graphs, it does not account for the context between them.

 \item \textit{Without fusion}: This experiment is designed to evaluate the importance of information sharing (fusion) between graphs.
 We replace all CongFu layers with MPNNs - specifically, GINE - to encode drugs independently.
 The results of this ablation study highlight the significance of information exchange between the two graphs. \end{itemize}